Meeting SLOs, Slashing Hours: Automated Enterprise LLM Optimization with OptiKIT: Core Subsystems

 \subsection{Final Algorithm}

-Given our thorough explanation of core sub-systems and architecture, we finally report the full \textsc{OptiKIT} \textit{Quantization with Tuning Flow} Algorithm \ref{alg:quantize-tune}, which describes in more detail the overall Flow of Figure \ref{fig: main_fig}.

-The Algorithm \ref{alg:quantize-tune} integrates model quantization and runtime tuning into a unified, resource-aware pipeline.
-Its goal is to identify a compressed model that maintains task accuracy and determine the most efficient configuration for inference deployment on the available hardware.
-The flow executes as a sequence of distributed stages, each operating on well-defined inputs and outputs.
-Stages that are computationally independent---such as quantization and benchmarking---are parallelized across actor pools sized according to the available GPU and CPU resources.
-Each actor processes one trial at a time, and all results are synchronized before proceeding to the next stage.
-Each stage operates in isolation: actor pools are explicitly destroyed between stages to free GPU memory and reset distributed state before subsequent execution.
-The full control logic for the \textit{Quantization with Tuning Flow} (\ref{alg:quantize-tune}) mirrors the implementation’s staged actor-pool life-cycle (fetch, per-trial quantization, evaluation, benchmark, tuning, and upload), ensuring deterministic resource reclamation and reproducible runs.
+Algorithm~\ref{alg:quantize-tune} integrates the full \textsc{OptiKIT} \textit{Quantization with Tuning Flow} (elaborating on Figure~\ref{fig:main_fig}) into a unified, resource-aware pipeline.
+The flow executes as a sequence of distributed stages; computationally independent stages are parallelized across actor pools sized to available GPU/CPU resources.
+Each actor processes one trial at a time, and results are synchronized before proceeding.
+Actor pools are explicitly destroyed between stages to free GPU memory and reset distributed state, ensuring deterministic resource reclamation and reproducible runs.